philp1951/WeatherClock-1/README.md

 weatherclock is designed to be run on a Raspberry Pi with the Raspberry Pi 7" Touchscreen display.
 It has also been tested on a 16:9 HDMI monitor

-Installation requirements for Raspberry Pi
+Installation requirements for Raspberry Pi  (32 bit Raspian)
 ------------------------------------------
-PLEASE NOTE:
-I have not tested this under 64bit Debian on a Raspberry Pi.
-Some people have tried without success.

 weatherclock is designed to run on Raspberry Pi under Debian 10 (Buster) / or Debian 11 (Bullseye) (32bit OS) with pygame and Python3. weatherclock requires Debian desktop (NOT the -lite variant)

 If you are unsure how to do this please see https://www.raspberrypi.org/software/raspberry-pi-desktop/